ballerina-platform/module-ballerinax-googleapis.sheets/gsheet/samples/README.md

 ### Append Row to Sheet
 This section shows how to use the Google Spreadsheet ballerina connector Append a new row with the given values to the bottom in a Worksheet with given name to the spreadsheet with the given spreadsheet ID.
-We must specify the spreadsheet ID and the name for the new worksheet as string parameters and row values as an array of (int|string|float), to the appendRowToSheet remote operation.
+We must specify the spreadsheet ID and the name for the new worksheet as string parameters and row values as an array of (int|string|decimal), to the appendRowToSheet remote operation.
 Spreadsheet ID is available in the spreadsheet URL "https://docs.google.com/spreadsheets/d/" + <spreadsheetId> + "/edit#gid=" + <sheetId>.
 This is the basic scenario of appending a new row with the given values to the bottom in a Worksheet with the name obtained when creating a new worksheet and by the spreadsheet ID which is obtained when creating a new spreadsheet.
 It returns Nil on success and a ballerina error if the operation is unsuccessful.

 Sample is available at:
 https://github.com/ballerina-platform/module-ballerinax-googleapis.sheets/blob/slalpha5/gsheet/samples/appendRowToSheet.bal